codecrafters-io/build-your-own-grep/stage_descriptions/multiple-matches-03-bo4.md

 mouse
 ```

-If none of the lines match the specified pattern,
+The tester will verify that:
+- All matches from all lines are printed (one per line)
+- Matches are printed in order (line by line, match by match)
-- Your program should exit with the code 1
+- Your program exits with code `0` when at least one match is found
-- No output should be printed

-If at least one line matches the pattern,
-- Your program should exit with the code 0
+- Your program prints nothing and exits with code `1` when no matches are found
-- All the matching parts from all lines should be printed on their separate lines